input-output-hk/jormungandr/doc/concepts/blockchain.md

-In Genesis-Praos slot time duration is constant, however the frequency of creating blocks is not stable, since the creation of blocks is a probability that is linked to the stake and active slot coefficient.
+In Genesis-Praos slot time duration is constant, however the frequency of creating blocks is not stable, since the creation of blocks is a probability that is linked to the stake and consensus_genesis_praos_active_slot_coeff.

+**Note**: In Genesis-Praos, if there is no stake in the system, no blocks will be created anymore starting with the next epoch.

 ## Leadership